isayasMatter/GazeMetrics/README.md

 # Configuring GazeMetrics with your scene

 1. Make sure you have imported the GazeMetrics package and your preferred eye tracking Unity SDK into your scene following the steps above.
-2. Drag the GazeMetrics prefab from your assets folder in the project panel into your scene in the hierarchy panel.
+2. Drag the GazeMetricsController prefab from your assets folder, in the project panel, into your scene in the hierarchy panel.
-3. Select the GazeMetrics controller Game Object in the Hierarchy panel to access the tool's setting in your inspector panel.
+3. Select the GazeMetricsController Game Object in the Hierarchy panel to access the tool's setting in your inspector panel.
 4. Configure the settings on the inspector panel.
 For more information about the settings refer to the settings section below.
 5. Run the scene.
 6. Click "p" to preview the calibration points or click "c" to start the measurement procedure.